deathworlders/online/content/book/deathworlders/chapter-17-battles.md

 "I don’t… huh?"

-"There is a reason there is no such thing as a... synthetic sapient."
+"There is a reason there is no such thing as a...synthetic sapient."
 Vedreg said, apparently going off on a tangent, but Allison gave him the benefit of the doubt.

 "Historically, they’ve all been abject failures."
 Kirk explained.

 "Violently insane?"

 "No. Just… apathetic, nihilistic and introverted." he elaborated.
 “Less *Skynet*, more…” Kirk thought for a second.
-“More...
-Eeyore.”
+“More...Eeyore.”

 "You’ve watched Winnie the Pooh?"